chsiddhardha2030-cyber/Graded-Lab-Assignment-Modules-5-10/Question-3/README.md

 Conclusion
 The validate_results.sh script successfully processes student result data, correctly categorizes students based on their performance, and fulfills all the requirements specified in the problem statement.

-Conclusion
-The validate_results.sh script successfully processes student result data, correctly categorizes students based on their performance, and fulfills all the requirements specified in the problem statement.